 The exchange of social security benefits between the two countries is governed by bilateral agreements between Germany and Turkey.

-In particular, these agreements state that as a citizen of Turkey who is resident for tax purposes in Germany, you are entitled to a German old-age pension after a contribution period of 60 months.
+Specifically, these agreements state that as a citizen of Turkey living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.

 Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

-This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension reimbursement.
-This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.
+This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension reimbursement.
+This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

 Navigating the terrain of German pension refunds reveals that processing times can significantly vary, often extending from several months to over half a year.
 For those seeking a swifter process, specialized services provide an accelerated pathway.